spryker/spryker-docs/docs/scos/user/intro-to-spryker/contributing-to-documentation/contributing-to-spryker-documentation.md

 ---
 title: Contributing to Spryker documentation
-description: Learn how you to contribute to Spryker documentation
+description: Learn how you to contribute to the Spryker documentation
 template: howto-guide-template
 ---